 - Then add it all in a skillet and cook to caramelize the onions and crispy the bacon.
 Transfer the mixture, including the bacon fat, to a plate and set aside.

-- Next, add the vegetable stock, heavy cream, diced potatoes, and pasta to the same skillet.
+- Next, add the vegetable stock, heavy cream, diced potatoes, and pasta.
 Cover and cook until pasta is al dente.

 - Finally, stir in the grated cheese and the bacon-onion mixture.
 Serve with apple sauce.